jestjs/jest/docs/TutorialWebpack.md

 }
 ```

-And the mock file's themselves:
+And the mock files themselves:

 ```js
 // __mocks__/styleMock.js